 Look at how easy it is to checkout with Apple Pay on Kohls:

-Although this is the first year Growth Rock has published this study, we’ve noticed a sharp rise in brands with Apple Pay, for example.
+Although this is the first year Growth Rock has published this study, in our own practice we’ve noticed a sharp rise in brands with Apple Pay, for example.

 Does the Site Auto Detect Credit Card Type?